lauripe/lauripe.github.io/docs/_posts/2022-04-09-security-basics-h2.markdown

 [The Art of Hacking Series LiveLessons: Lesson 6: Hacking User Credentials](https://learning.oreilly.com/videos/security-penetration-testing/9780134833989/9780134833989-sptt_00_06_00_00)

 As a final note, one must understand that also the algorithms generally accepted as unbreakable today, are already known to be weak against technologies of tomorrow.
-[SSH Quantum Safe Solutions](https://www.ssh.com/solutions/quantum-safe-cryptography-qsc-solutions)
+No need to say this is an ongoing game of cat and mouse, and there's already emerging protection for future proofing such as [SSH Quantum Safe Solutions](https://www.ssh.com/solutions/quantum-safe-cryptography-qsc-solutions).